-Now connect wires with enough length to the unit, route them through the aircraft and connect to a 2 amp fast blow fuse and the beacon switch on your instrument panel, and you are ready to go!
+Now connect wires with enough length to the unit, route them through the aircraft and connect to a 2 amp fast blow fuse and the beacon switch on your instrument panel, after this you are ready to go!

 The installation process is straight forward, the instructions are clear and easy to follow.
 When installing in a top fairing like we did, it sometimes is necessary to modify the inner ring to make it fit the fairing.
 As you can see on the images below.